rorymahoney/Sports-Playbook-Maker/README.md

 No installation required!

-Either go to [ADDING LINK SOON] or:
+Either go to https://rorymahoney.github.io/Sports-Playbook-Maker/ or:

 Download the index.html and run it in your browser